Phoenix Garden Rises From the Soil Through County Partnerships, Volunteer Effort

 “Nature as therapy is very important so I never gave up on the idea of this garden,” said Morrow, who was part of the original steering committee.
 “It’s the best possible medicine we have for highly disadvantaged youth.
 Experiencing a therapeutic garden and being adequately exposed to nature could be life changing for these young people.”

 A work in progress, the Phoenix Garden is a volunteer effort and will be built over the next five to 10 years with volunteer labor and the help of community and corporate groups, kids in juvenile hall, grants, and in-kind funding, said Morrow.

-The trees for example came from a small budget item from the Health System.
-Camp Glenwood boys made the framework for signage at the site.
+For example, Camp Glenwood boys made the framework for signage at the site.
 Shade structures were recently put up by a local volunteer group, and the wood chips scattered on pathways were supplied by the Recycle Works program of the County’s Office of Sustainability.

-Community members and corporate groups are also contributing their time, a volunteer effort coordinated by Paul Higgins, garden manager at Common Ground Garden, and Kris Jensen, who was the executive director of Collective Roots and was contracted by the County to initially formalize the original garden plan created by Toni DeMarco in 2011 as part of a Permaculture Design Certificate class.
+Community members and corporate groups are also contributing their time, a volunteer effort coordinated by Paul Higgins, garden manager at Common Ground Garden, and Kris Jensen, who was the executive director of Collective Roots and was contracted by the County to initially formalize the original garden plan created by DeMarco in 2011 as part of a Permaculture Design Certificate class.